September 30th

 Commentary:

 This is a warning to the powerful and famous!
-They need to be aware of their actions because they set an example for all those who tread on the same path.
+They need to be aware of their actions because they set an example for all those who tread the same path.

 pada vigrahaH: